advance100/doc_webpack/Plug-ins.md

-A (webpack) plugin is a object that has an `apply` method with one parameter, the compiler.
+A Webpack plugin is essentially a object that has an `apply` method which takes one argument (the compiler).
 For example, a plugin is a function, and the function prototype defines an `apply` method.
 But you can also define a "class" with the `apply` method.

 Many objects in webpack extend the Tapable class, which exposes a `plugin` method.
 And with the `plugin` method, plugins can bind custom stuff.
+You will compiler.plugin and compilation.plugin a lot.
+Essentially, each one of these plugins responds to a method name and callback function

-The following example is the Compiler exposing the `"compile"` plugin interface, which is called when the Compiler compiles.
+The following example is how you might use the Webpack Compiler Instance to expose the `"compile"` plugin interface, which is called when the Compiler begins compiling.

 ``` javascript
 compiler.plugin("compile", function(params) {